j2css/j2c/README.md

 For debugging purposes, I recommend that you pipe `j2c`'s  output through a [[be](https://github.com/mattbasta/crass) [au](https://github.com/beautify-web/js-beautify) [ti](https://github.com/senchalabs/cssbeautify) [fier](http://csstidy.sourceforge.net/)] of your choice.

-### `@keyframes` names are global, even in a scoped stylesheet.

-It's up to you to pick distinctive names.
-This is high on the TODO list.

 ### Vendor prefixes corner cases

 `j2c` doesn't provide any facility to auto-prefix a list of values.
 It is relevant in the context of multiple gradient backgrounds and `transition`/`transition-property` values.